icgc-argo/wfpm/README.md

 ```

 We use the bioinformatics tool `fastqc` as an example here.
 You
-can pretty much use the default values in the prompt to advance forward.
+can pretty much use the default values in the prompt to advance forward, except for using `0.2.0` for package version.
 Upon completion,
 you should see a message like `New package created in: demo-fastqc.
 Starting template added and committed to git.
 Please continue working on it`.
-Template code is added to the `demo-fastqc@0.1.0` branch,
+Template code is added to the `demo-fastqc@0.2.0` branch,
 and WFPM CLI sets the newly created package as currently *worked on* package, you may verify it by
 running: